yuntjs/git-collaboration/bock_david/story.md

 **SQUEEK!** went the sound again.  **SQUEEK!
 BANG!**

 Just then, a human came walking up the path.
-He idn't know what to do!
+He didn't know what to do!
 He couldn't get the carrots, and he couldn't run home!

 _to be continued_